CELPIP Practice

 10. Not Reviewing Your Writing

 Pro tip: Take at least 3 full practice tests under timed conditions.
-Track your mistakes — and fix them before test day.
+Track your mistakes—especially CELPIP speaking errors, CELPIP writing errors, CELPIP listening mistakes, and CELPIP reading mistakes—and fix them before test day.
 You’ve got this!

 Frequently Asked Questions